NoumenaDigital/npl-integrations/README.md

 ## Building and running with docker locally

 1. Run `mvn clean install` to build and generate NPL-api and clients.
-2. Run `docker compose up --wait` to create and start containers.
+2. Run `docker compose up --build -d` to ensure python and frontend are also build, then create and start containers.

 URLs:
 * Swagger UI of Engine APIs: http://localhost:12000/swagger-ui/